-But here's the good news: most of these severe injuries are preventable.
-By combining robust safety protocols, a culture of accountability, and modern technology like AI-powered video analytics, manufacturing leaders can move from reacting to incidents to stopping them before they start.
-This guide breaks down the true costs, root causes, and provides a clear framework for moving from a reactive to a proactive safety model using modern technology.
+Fortunately, most of these injuries are avoidable.
+By combining reliable safety protocols, a culture of accountability, and video AI technology like video analytics, manufacturing leaders can move from reacting to incidents to addressing risks before they escalate.
+This guide breaks down the true costs, root causes, and offers a clear framework for moving from a reactive to a forward-looking safety model.

-Machine-related amputations carry an outsized impact for manufacturers—far beyond the immediate injury.
-First, they are a leading source of recordable OSHA violations, with over 18,000 cases annually in the U.S. (Source: OSHA, 2025).
-Each incident often leads to substantial direct costs (medical care, workers’ compensation, lost productivity) and indirect costs (training replacement staff, regulatory penalties, and potential loss of reputation with customers or partners).
+Machine-related amputations carry an outsized impact for manufacturers—far beyond the initial injury.
+They are a leading source of recordable OSHA violations and frequently lead to substantial direct costs (medical care, workers’ compensation) and indirect costs (lost productivity, regulatory penalties, and reputational damage).

-Understanding the root causes is the first step to stopping machine-related amputations.
-Here are the five leading hazards, with practical prevention tips and a look at how AI video intelligence can take your safety program to the next level.
+Understanding the root causes is the first step to mitigating machine-related amputations.
+Here are the five leading hazards, with practical mitigation tips and a look at how video AI can strengthen your safety program.

 1. Inadequate Machine Guarding